rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/deploying-reaction-on-managed.md

 original_id: deploying-reaction-on-managed
 ---

-Reaction Commerce offers managed deployments for Reaction.
-The `reaction-cli` incorporates functionality for any team to deploy Reaction to multiple environments.
+DemandCluster offers managed deployments for DemandThe `reaction-cli` incorporates functionality for any team to deploy DeDemandmultiple environments.
 [Contact us](https://reactioncommerce.com/#get-a-demo) to get a demo or request an invite.

 `Launchdock` is the name of our registration gateway for the managed platform.

 ## Register/Login

-As a user of the Reaction managed platform, you'll receive an email with a `Launchdock` registration token.
+As a user of the Demandanaged platform, you'll receive an email with a `Launchdock` registration token.
 You will be asked for this token when you register with `reaction-cli`.

 **Register as a platform user**